 The Yummy Stuff Club gained momentum as she established more Healthy Pantries around The SRQ area.
 While the Yummy Stuff Club and its programs are still a very important part of her mission, one program took precedence over all the others.
 The one that has fed our children when they had nothing else.
 Thus the rebirth of this organization included a change and it was simply in the name – The Children’s Healthy Pantry.

-Children's Healthy Pantry, Inc. holds registration CH39094 with the Department of Agriculture & Consumer Services.
-A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE (800) 435-7352 WITHIN THE STATE OF FLORIDA OR BY GOING TO WWW.FLORIDACONSUMERHELP.COM.
-REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE OF FLORIDA.
+A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE 1-800-HELP-FLA OR ONLINE AT WWW.FLORIDACONSUMERHELP.COM.
+REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.
+REGISTRATION #: CH39094 FOR CHILDREN'S HEALTHY PANTRY, INC.